astridyz/Lumi/docs/GettingStarted/SettingUp.md

 ### Getting your bot online

 Lumi package has 3 importants modules inside it: Manager, Session and Events.
-The main interface for interacting with Discord is the Session module, is is your client.
-You can check more about it [on its API page](/api/Session)
+The main interface for interacting with Discord is the Session module, it is your client.
+You can check more about it [on its API page.](/api/Session)

-Now, lets open a connection to Discord and make your bot go online
+Now, lets open a connection to Discord and make your bot go online.
 On your `main.lua` put this code:

 ```lua
 --// Require Lumi